xubingyue/avocadodb/Documentation/Books/Manual/Administration/Configuration/Endpoint.md

 Managing Endpoints
 ==================

-The ArangoDB server can listen for incoming requests on multiple *endpoints*.
+The AvocadoDB server can listen for incoming requests on multiple *endpoints*.

-The endpoints are normally specified either in ArangoDB's configuration file or on the command-line, using the `--server.endpoint`.
-ArangoDB supports different types of endpoints:
+The endpoints are normally specified either in AvocadoDB's configuration file or on the command-line, using the `--server.endpoint`.
+AvocadoDB supports different types of endpoints:

 - tcp://ipv4-address:port - TCP/IP endpoint, using IPv4